pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 They SHOULD be chosen based on the least-significant four bits of the grease counter, using the sequence given.
 The sequence numbers are intentionally chosen so that they interleave with the one-octet code points above.

+### Packet Types

+Packet Type 15, although currently unassigned, represents a critical packet type and MUST NOT be used for PGP-GREASE.
+A Marker packet SHOULD be used instead.